 Further analysis showed that the most common contributing factors in bicycle-motor vehicle crashes are:

-- Failure to yield the right of way by the motor vehicle driver (44%)
+- 3. failure to yield the right of way by the motor vehicle driver (37%) - 4. motor vehicle was turning (55%) - 5. bicyclist was on the wrong side of the road (11%)

-- Hit and Run (8%)

-- Driver Distraction (6%)